As gray wolves divide conservationists and ranchers, a mediator tries to tame all sides

 Madden brings the same optimism to the national dialogue.

 She's close to the end of the first year of a three-year, $3 million contract.
-Her group contracted three companies to work on this project; one, a film company, will document the conversations around gray wolves and share the film with the public.
+Her group contracted three companies to work on this project; one, a film company, will document the conversations around wolves and share the film with the public.
 Her group has already started selecting the roughly 24 participants who will have ongoing conversations on how to come together around gray wolves.
+The national group will also discuss the management of Mexican and red wolves.

 She traveled to Montana in June to meet with livestock producers and reservations and visit tribal nations.
 For the past year, she met with people from Wisconsin, Montana, California, Idaho, New Hampshire, North Carolina, Colorado, Maryland, Pennsylvania and Indiana.
 Madden acknowledges that "skepticism" abounds when she tells people her group's approach to the conflict, but says many are open to talking as they feel that the "current vicious cycle of conflict in this country is harming people and wolves."